-Credit given for sanctioned events will be four hours per day of attendance.
+The events that Federico Beauty Institute supports will have a designated educator or faculty member in attendance.
+Credit given for field trips will be four hours per day of attendance.
 Student must complete 'ft-1' form for credit.
-This form designates a time and place to meet Federico Beauty Institute Representative at the show.
-Completed 'ft-1' form must be turned in with timecard by close of business Saturday of week following the event (see time card policy "Additional Instructions/Guidelines for Clocking in and out")

-In the rare event that a sanctioned show falls on a scheduled school day, a student may receive up to their regular scheduled hours if that exceeds four hours.
-Example: A full time student attending Hair World on Tuesday is eligible to receive their full 7.5 hours.
+This form designates a time and place to meet Federico Beauty Institute educator or faculty member at the show.
+Completed 'ft-1' form must be turned in with timecard by close of business Saturday of week following the event (see time card policy "Additional Instructions/Guidelines for Clocking in and out").
+In the rare event that a field trip falls on a scheduled school day, a student may receive up to their regular scheduled hours if that exceeds four hours.
 In this case student must sign in and out at designated times to receive full hours.